Teradata/stacki-wiki/wiki/Configuration/Partitioning-Configuration.md

 [Why Stacki Uses Spreadsheets](Using-Spreadsheets)

-Like a storage controller config, partitioning config done in a spreadsheet is a best practice.
-You can see it, play with it, and validate your partition config when it's loaded.
+Like a storage controller config, partitioning config done in a spreadsheet is a **Stacki best practice.** You can see it, play with it, and validate your partition config when it's loaded.

+> **Please note:** Partitioning is done in parallel.
+Stacki is the only installer that does this.

 ### Spreadsheet